kruftindustries/cgminer/README.md

 ### Device Identification ###

-The Zeus miners currently do not provide a unique serial number, therefore the driver identifies them by their port.
-If using serial I/O the ID for use with `--zeus-options` is the full path name of the serial port (eg: /dev/ttyUSB0).
-If using libusb the ID consists of the string `<bus number>:<device address>`.
-These parameters can be found by running `./cgminer --ndevs` or by examining the output of `lsusb`.
+When using serial I/O the ID for use with `--zeus-options` is the full path name of the serial port (eg: /dev/ttyUSB0).
+If using libusb the ID is the miner's USB serial number, which can be found by running `./cgminer --ndevs` or on Linux by examining the output of `lsusb`.
 The ID is also shown on each device's status line on the main screen of cgminer.

-Note that IDs may change upon reboot or when unplugged and replugged.
+Note: Early hardware versions (at least batch 1) used a different USB-Serial chip which did not provide a valid serial number.
+In that case the ID used in CGMiner is the USB bus and device address in this format: `<bus number>:<device address>`

 Chip count for different models: Blizzard: 6, Cyclone: 96